Eppo-exp/eppo-docs/docs/sdks/client-sdks/javascript.md

 numInitialRequestRetries: 0, // Don't retry a failed initialization fetch
 ```

-## Off-line initialization
+### Offline initialization

-The SDK supports off-line initialization if you want to initialize the SDK with a configuration from your server SDK or other external process.
+Eppo's SDK supports offline initialization if you want to initialize the SDK with a configuration from your server SDK or other external process.
 In this mode the SDK will not attempt to fetch a configuration from Eppo's CDN, instead only using the provided values.

 This function is synchronous and ready to handle assignments after it returns.